Cisco vs Tailscale: The Cisco AnyConnect Alternative

 Use cases for Tailscale

-Tailscale excels at Cisco Secure Client’s base use cases, like providing remote connectivity for employees who are working from home or traveling.
+Tailscale is an excellent business VPN, remote access VPN.
+It excels at Cisco AnyConnect’s base use cases, like providing remote connectivity for employees who are working from home or traveling.
 It also supports connectivity to cloud networks and site-to-site connectivity.

-Let’s look at Cisco Secure Client and Tailscale features one by one to see how they compare.
+Let’s look at Cisco AnyConnect and Tailscale features one by one to see how they compare.

-Setting up Cisco Secure Client can be an involved process.
+Setting up Cisco AnyConnect can be an involved process.
 The client itself supports installation methods like via Web Deployment, Cisco’s SecureX Cloud Management Deployment system, or your organization’s software management service.
 However, there are further infrastructure requirements.
 An administrator needs to install and configure a VPN headend.

 The infrastructure required to support Cisco VPNs is extensive.
 It generally requires hiring someone who’s certified in Cisco products to install, configure user and device access, and maintain.
 The necessary VPN headend can be an ASA firewall, a Cisco IOS router with VPN, or Cisco’s newer Secure Firewall or Umbrella Secure Access.
 Setup involves defining IP address pools, authentication methods, access rules, and installing SSL certificates on the server.